dirklangohr/mdfusion/README.md

 # mdfusion

-Merge all Markdown files in a directory tree into a single PDF with formatting via Pandoc + XeLaTeX.
+Merge all Markdown files in a directory tree into a single PDF or HTML presentation with formatting via Pandoc + XeLaTeX.

 ---

 ## Features

-- **Recursive Markdown merge:** Collects and sorts all `.md` files under a directory (natural sort order).
+- **Recursively collects and sorts** all `.md` files under a directory (natural sort order)
-- **PDF output via Pandoc + XeLaTeX:** Produces a polished PDF with centered section headings and small margins.
+- **Merges** them into one document, rewriting image links to absolute paths (so images with the same name in different folders don't collide)
-- **Title page and metadata:** Optional title page with configurable title, author, and date.
+- **Optionally adds a title page** with configurable title, author, and date
-- **Config file support:** Use a `mdfusion.toml` config file for repeatable builds.
+- **Supports both PDF (via Pandoc + XeLaTeX) and HTML presentations (via reveal.js)**
-- **Custom LaTeX header:** Inject your own LaTeX via `header.tex` if desired.
+- **Customizes output** with your own LaTeX or HTML headers/footers
-- **Image link rewriting:** Converts relative image links to absolute paths, so identically-named images in different folders don't collide.
+- **Configurable via TOML** for repeatable builds (great for books, reports, or slides)
+- **Bundles HTML presentations** with all assets for easy sharing

 ---